plforacle/heatwave-turbo/mysql-heatwave-intro/connect-dbs-ocishell-mysqlshell/connect-dbs-ocishell-mysqlshell.md

 ## Task 3: Install airportdb sample data

- The installation procedure involves downloading the airportdb database to a Compute instance and importing the data from the Compute instance into the MySQL DB System using the MySQL Shell Dump Loading utility.
-For information about this utility, see Dump Loading Utility.
+The installation procedure involves downloading the airportdb database to cloud shell and importing the data from cloud shell into the MySQL DB System using the MySQL Shell Dump Loading utility.
+For information about this utility, see Dump Loading Utility: [https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-utilities-load-dump.htmly](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-utilities-load-dump.html)

  To install the airportdb database:

 1. Download the airportdb sample database and unpack it.
 The airportdb sample database is provided for download as a compressed tar or Zip archive.
 The download is approximately 640 MBs in size.

     a.
 Get sample file